Meet our Trauma-Informed Providers

 Teela is an international conference speaker and has offered workshops to providers in-person and online on incorporating trauma-informed care into their roles and systems.
 She is also a published author of chapters on birth trauma from “The Pain Mothers Must Never Expose” and “Gone Feral: The Undoing of Normative Feminity.”
 You can also see her as a keynote speaker at the Collaborative Doula Conference in Ontario May 2025.

 Teela offers support to those struggling with fertility, IUD trauma, pregnancy and infant loss, paternal mental health, endometriosis, PCOS, and perinatal mood and anxiety disorders.
+She also feels passionately about “helping the helper” and loves supporting nurses in managing the stress and demands for their lives.
 She offers individual therapy in person and online support for all of Alberta as well as professional consultation across the world.

 Jennifer Benson-she/her-